Springfield Union Station (Massachusetts): Possible future rail service

-Springfield Union Station has been proposed as an intermediate station for East-West Rail; the proposed rail project would restore frequent passenger rail services between Boston and Pittsfield.
+Springfield Union Station has been proposed as an intermediate station for East-West Rail; the proposed rail project would restore frequent passenger rail services between Boston and Albany.
 In December 2022, MassDOT along with Amtrak and CSX applied for $108 million in federal transportation money to help fund improvements along the 53 miles of railroad between Springfield and Worcester.
 The track upgrades will increase speeds on the corridor up to 80 miles per hour.
-It is planned to add two daily Amtrak trips between Boston, Worcester and Springfield as an interim phase of inland east-west rail service.
-No timeline has been set for service implementation.
+It is planned to add two daily Amtrak trips between Boston, Worcester and Springfield as an interim phase of inland east-west rail service by 2029.
+In October 2024, the state was awarded a $36.8 million Federal Railroad Administration grant to support track, signal, and related work at the station.